MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgmodel/nf-dbgmodel-location-location(ulong64).md

 ## -description
 Constructs a location from an offset into the virtual address space of the target.

 ## -parameters

 ### -param virtualAddress
-TBD
+The virtual address.

 ## -returns
-This function returns TBD.
+This function is a constructor and does not return value.

 ## -remarks